Cray-HPE/docs-csm/install/reinstall_livecd.md

 the directions in [bootstrap_livecd_usb.md](bootstrap_livecd_usb.md) and then return here and move onto the next step.

-1. Delete the existing content on the USB stick and create a new LiveCD on that same USB.
+1. Delete the existing content on the USB device and create a new LiveCD on that same USB device.

    Once the install-data partition is created, it can be remounted and can be used to restore the backup.